Practicing What We Preach

 We funded the restoration through the sale of our long-time office in Jeffersonville, with major contributions from the Horseshoe Foundation of Floyd County, the City of New Albany and its Redevelopment Commission, the Paul Ogle Foundation, the Kunz family, PC Home Center, Develop New Albany, and many generous individual contributions.
 Architect Ron Stiller of Floyds Knobs-based RCS + Associates served as project architect.

-We’ll celebrate the restoration and our Southern Regional Office’s move to the property with a ribbon-cutting ceremony at 4 p.m. on May 20.
 Along with housing our southern office at the Kunz-Hartman House, we’ll be offering three additional office spaces for lease on the upper floors.
-Make plans to come see us at 911 State Street in New Albany!
+For details, contact the Southern Regional Office, 812-284-4534, firstname.lastname@example.org.

 Stay up to date on the latest news, stories, and events from Indiana Landmarks, around the state or in your area.